 Before you log on to your site, at the top of the page you will see the public Quick Menu.

-You can override these selections for all public visitors by going to Administration → Menu Configuration → Configure Public Quick Menu, which will display the screen shown below.
+You can override these selections by going to Site Configuration → Menu Configuration → Configure Quick Menus, which will display the screen shown below.

 Override Default Public Access Settings